GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ### Create a Resource Group

-Resource groups in Azure serve as logical containers for managing resources.
-The first step is to create a resource group:
+Resource groups in Azure are used to organize resources logically.
+Follow these steps to create one:

 1. Search for **Resource Group** in the Azure portal search bar.
-2. Provide the required information, including the name and region, and click **Create**.
+2. Provide a name, select a region, and click **Create**.

 ![Resource Group Creation](./images/resource grou.png)